shogunxam/dualmonitortool/README.txt

 If you wish SwapScreen to fully work when you have windows from applications that have been 'Run as Administartor', then you will also need to start SwapScreen with 'Run as Administrator'.

+DisMon has problems on Windows 7 when the (initial) primary monitor is disabled.
+Also on Windows XP, the task bar does not move with the primary monitor.